Photos by Paul Baker, Stadium Journey

 Year Opened: 1979

-Capacity: 2,850
+Capacity: 3,095

 Bright-Landry, Big City

 Hockey has been played at Harvard since 1898.
-The Crimson have qualified for 25 NCAA tournaments, reaching the Frozen Four 13 times.
+The Crimson have qualified for 27 NCAA tournaments, reaching the Frozen Four 13 times.
 Harvard won the national title in 1989.
-In addition, Harvard’s women’s team, which also plays at the Bright-Landry Hockey Center, won a national title in 1999.
-33 Harvard alumni have played in the National Hockey League.
+Harvard has won the Beanpot Tournament, Boston’s unofficial college hockey championship, 11 times.
+57 Harvard alumni have played in the National Hockey League.

-Food & Beverage 3
+Food & Beverage 2

 Atmosphere 3

-Neighborhood 5
+Neighborhood 4

-While there is little in the way of attractions on the Brighton side of the Charles, Harvard Yard is less than a mile away across the Anderson Memorial Bridge and up John F. Kennedy Street.
+While there is little in the way of attractions on the Allston side of the Charles, Harvard Yard is less than a mile away across the Anderson Memorial Bridge and up John F. Kennedy Street.
 Harvard Square, lined with shops and restaurants, is right here, too.
 This is hardly the bohemian center that it was in the days of yore, but there is no shortage of dining choices in the area.
 Stadium Journey recommends trying a burger and a shake at Mr. Bartley’s Burger Cottage.

 The Harvard campus is one of Boston’s top attractions in its own right.
 Take a walking tour of the campus if you are so inclined, and take a picture in front of the statue of John Harvard, as thousands of others have done.
 Remember to rub his shiny shoe, it is rumored to bring good luck.

 If you’re visiting Harvard from out of town and would rather explore the city of Boston, downtown is just a few miles away.
-Visitors looking to enjoy the working-class charm of Allston and Brighton will find no shortage of bars and restaurants a short drive from the arena.
+Visitors looking to enjoy the working class charm of Allston and Brighton will find no shortage of bars and restaurants a short drive from the arena.

 Fans 3